Justin-Lund/PS-Remote-Support/README.md

 &nbsp;

-**See the screenshots below for the full list of the script's functionalities**
+**See the screenshots below for the full overview of the script's functionalities**

 ![Remote Support Tools Main Menu](https://i.imgur.com/MuiUMVU.png)